per2jensen/dar-backup/v2/README.md

  -P ".config/Code/Service Worker"
  -P .config/Code/logs
  -P snap/firefox/common/.cache
- -P git/darktable

 # compression level
  -z5

- # no overwrite, if you rerun a backup, 'dar' halts and asks what to do
+ # no overwrite, if you rerun a backup, 'dar' halts and asks what to do (and Quits due to the "-Q" given by dar-backup)
  -n

  # size of each slice in the archive